Medical Librarianship

 To learn about the field and begin to determine whether a career in medical librarianship is right for you, start the process by talking to people in the field.

-Join professional associations like MLA and one of its 13 regional chapters (such as NCNMLG) [Northern California & Nevada Medical Library Group] and MLGSCA [Medical Library Group of Southern California and Arizona], and/or SLA (Special Libraries Association) and its more than 50 special interest groups (such as the SLA Biomedical & Life Sciences Division, the Pharmaceutical and Health Technology Division, or the Solo Librarians Division).
+Join professional associations like the Medical Library Association (MLA) and one of its 13 regional chapters such as NCNMLG (Northern California & Nevada Medical Library Group) or MLGSCA (Medical Library Group of Southern California and Arizona), and/or SLA (Special Libraries Association) and its more than 50 special interest groups, such as the SLA Biomedical & Life Sciences Community or the Pharmaceutical and Health Technology Community).
 Membership rates for students are often substantially discounted (or even free), and these associations provide great opportunities for you to network, conduct informational interviews, intern and/or volunteer.

 Core Theory and Knowledge

 Like many professional LIS associations, MLA has identified a set of core competencies that it feels are central to successfully fulfilling the responsibilities of health librarianship.
-Although this document is currently undergoing revision, at this point the MLA standards for professional competency specify that health and medical librarians should be able to:
+These include:

 Coursework